mikkelismukkelis/helsinki_city_bike_app/README.md

 4. Start development mode: Go to <em>..\helsinki_city_bike_app\backend</em> -folder in terminal and run command `npm run dev`

-   - This starts both backend and frontend
+   - This starts both backend and frontend in same terminal
    - Important: When starting first time, database creation and data import is done automatically (see below paragraph <em>Automatic data import</em>).
 This could take couple of minutes to complete.
 Please look at terminal, this kind of new rows stops appearing when import is fully done: <em> [nodemon] files triggering change check: db.sqlite</em>

 5. Have fun :)